ilmanzo/ilmanzo.github.com/content/post/advent_of_code_2025.md

-To solve second part, we basically need to "join" all the ranges and sum together all the IDs inside the range.
+To solve second part, we basically need to "join" all the ranges and count all the IDs that falls inside the range.
 This is a work for the [pipe operator](https://elixirschool.com/en/lessons/basics/pipe_operator)!

 {{< highlight elixir >}}
 def part2(fresh) do